Notified Seizures: Informing a tobacco manufacturer that a notified seizure has been made

 - any other specific information or arrangements that you have made with the tobacco manufacturers.

-The date of dispatch of the sample and written notification must be recorded by the C&S Team.
+The date of dispatch of the sample and written notification must be recorded by the TST.
 This is the start date for the one-month calendar period within which a tobacco manufacturer must provide us with information on that seizure, and within which they may opt to inspect the seizure.

-The C&S Team must inform the Queen’s Warehouse of the date the written notification was sent to the tobacco manufacturer, as the seizure must be retained for at least one calendar month from that date, not the date the seizure was made.
+The TST must keep a record of the date the written notification was sent to the tobacco manufacturer, as the seizure must be retained for at least one calendar month from that date, not the date the seizure was made.